 When a state is in such a position that “it can act with impunity,” it is likely to be corrupted, even if in the past it has been virtuous, Butterfield tells us.
 Indeed, “aggression” almost proportions “itself mathematically to the degree of predominance” a state holds.
 America, in its illegal, immoral, and catastrophic invasion of Iraq, certainly illustrated this principle.
 But there is a movement within China today that argues that a Chinese superpower might in fact be different—might be uniquely virtuous.
 In 2014, President Xi Jinping asserted that "in Chinese blood, there is no DNA for aggression or hegemony," a sentiment also echoed by Premier Li Keqiang shortly afterwards.
 If Butterfield is right—and the history of the world indicates he is—this claim can only be sustained so long as China’s “degree of predominance” remains low, that is, so long as the conditions in which China’s unique virtue could be tested remain inoperative.
 It is better for the world that we not deceive ourselves: power corrupts, and for states-systems to flourish, it’s best that no one power—be it America or China or anyone else—is so dominant that it cannot be constrained by others.

 International politics is an industry: for the media, for academics, and indeed, for politicians.
 This can distract from the reality that it concerns the most fundamental question states face: keeping the peace.
-The deluge of headlines, the quick pace of events, the drama of international negotiations, and the explosion of academic books, articles and op-eds all have the potential to divert statesmen from the basic truths of international politics.
+The deluge of headlines, the quick pace of events, the drama of international negotiations, and the explosion of academic books and articles all have the potential to divert statesmen from the basic truths of international politics.
 But if the contemporary international order is to be preserved, we’d best recognize that it is a fragile creation and seek to sustain it.
 Following Butterfield, I have suggested some ways for statesmen to do this: don’t abuse history, recognize the tremendous costs of major war, cultivate imagination, and be suspicious of any predominant power.
 And above all, remember that the peace that sustains the international order is the very thing that allows all the other “normal” aspects of existence we so value.